 Twitch seemed to take forever to implement name changes.
 Something any gamer would have included in an app they designed would have been there from the very beginning.
-Even now it’s here it isn’t perfect but it does get the job done.
+Although the implementation isn’t perfect, it does get the job done.
 One common question we hear around this subject is about the name waiting period.
 Can you change your Twitch username without waiting?

-No. There is no publicized way of changing Twitch username without waiting.
-The time delay is controlled behind the scenes at Twitch and I know of now way around it except set up a new account.
-For a user, that’s fine but for streamers that isn’t such an easy option.
+The time delay runs behind the scenes at Twitch, and there’s no way around it unless you set up a new account.
+For a regular user, that’s fine, but for streamers, that isn’t such an easy option.

-When Twitch introduced the ability to change your username, it also introduced an arbitrary 60 day wait between changes.
-This makes kind of sense, to prevent users changing their name every five minutes and overloading the database, but a two month wait?
+When Twitch introduced the ability to change your username, it also introduced an arbitrary 60-day wait between changes.
+This rule makes kind of sense, to prevent users from changing their name every five minutes and overloading the database, but a two month wait?

 When you do come to change your Twitch username, the process is very straightforward.
-You will need to consider a name change very carefully as you will be stuck with it for at least 60 days so don’t rush into anything!
+However, consider your decision very carefully as you can’t change it again for at least 60 days, so don’t rush into anything!

-- Change your username in the box and hope for the green check mark.
+- Enter your new username in the box and hope for the green checkmark.

-- Select Update to save and verify by entering your Twitch password.
+- Select Update to save the changes and verify by entering your Twitch password.

 Once verified, your username and your channel URL will change immediately.
-If you stream, your followers and subscribers will remain.
-You won’t lose revenue, you won’t lose fame or your fortune.
+If you’re a streamer, your followers and subscribers remain.
+You won’t lose revenue, fame, or your fortune.

 What’s in a username?

-Even if you’re not a pro gamer or streamer, having a cool username is all part of being online.
-Some of us put a lot of thought into choosing our usernames while others have favorites they use in every game.
-Whatever side of the fence you’re on, a username tells someone a lot about you so it requires some thought before hitting Update to change it in Twitch.
+Even if you’re not a pro gamer or streamer, having a cool username is all part of online communities.
+Some of us put a lot of thought into choosing our aliases, while others have favorites they use in every game.
+Whatever side of the fence you’re on, a username tells someone a lot about you, so it requires some thought before hitting Update to change it in Twitch.

 Choosing a good username